Skip to main content

 Segment to Personalize Your Marketing Campaigns

-At Rodz, we analyze dozens of intent signals to refine these segments and determine the right moments to prospect.
-This contextual segmentation is the key to transforming lukewarm leads into new customers.
+At Rodz, the framework analyzes dozens of intent signals to refine these segments and determine the right moments to reach out.
+That contextual segmentation is what converts lukewarm leads into new customers.

 Which Geographies Should You Target to Optimize Prospecting?